Iberojet Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These laws also apply to airlines from Iceland, Norway, and Switzerland.
-This means if you’re flying with any airline to, within, or from Europe, you probably have these rights.
-It’s good to understand these laws – they exist to assist you if problems occur with your flight.
-They make sure you’re not stranded when your trip arrangements fall through.
+These regulations also include airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you probably have these rights.
+It’s good to know about these laws – they exist to support you if something goes wrong with your flight.
+They guarantee you’re not abandoned when your travel plans don’t work out.

 When You Are Not Entitled to Compensation

-Iberojet isn’t always responsible when flights are delayed or cancelled.
-Occasionally, situations arise that the airline has no control over, like really bad weather or unforeseen issues.
+Iberojet isn’t always at fault when flights are delayed or cancelled.
+Sometimes, events occur that the airline has no control over, like extreme weather or unforeseen issues.

-For instance, if there’s an abrupt major weather event, an emergency at the airport, or air traffic controllers go on strike, Iberojet cannot be held accountable.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For instance, if there’s unexpected severe weather, an airport emergency, or a strike by air traffic controllers, Iberojet cannot be held accountable.
+These are called “extraordinary circumstances” that the airline has no control over.

 Recent Flight Delays and Cancellations